 - phase out stamp duty on housing and replace it with a fairer, low level and broad based land tax, working in collaboration with the federal government to ensure its introduction is fair and revenue neutral

 - investigate and phase out subsidies and concessions which encourage owners of empty properties to keep them vacant

 - urgently review the fairness and effectiveness of government subsidies which stimulate demand for housing such as the First Home Owners Grant

 - reduce legislative, regulatory and other barriers to support public and private investment in perpetually affordable housing – including community land trusts, deed restricted mortgages, limited equity cooperatives and other models

-- substantially increase investment in Aboriginal housing to address unmet need, backed up by ongoing maintenance plans and employment and training initiatives in affordable design, construction and maintenance (see also The Greens (WA) Aboriginal & Torres Strait Islander policy)
+- substantially increase investment in First Nations housing to address unmet need, backed up by ongoing maintenance plans and employment and training initiatives in affordable design, construction and maintenance (see also The Greens (WA) First Nations Peoples policy)

-Housing Design and Efficiency (see also The Greens (WA) Energy policy)
+Housing Design (see also The Greens (WA) Energy policy)

 - encourage and promote the design and construction of adaptable housing to facilitate improved access for the elderly and disabled, and allow larger family homes to be converted into smaller separate units as life cycle needs change (see also The Greens (WA) Seniors policy)